Tingling trek through borough's spine

 On the bridge, slope down left with the wide path, past a red milepost with a parade of turbine-topped lights beyond.
 Beside the canal bridge, the history panel (2) tells how the park was created from bombed-out streets and factories.
 Keep left, on the gritty pedestrian track as it snakes beside trees and wild flower pastures.

-Fork right at the green signpost, towards the Young People’s One Stop Shop.
 The footpath slopes up, giving views across the adventure playground (3) – with a huge spider’s web climbing frame – and youth outreach centre.
 Continue ahead, past the sports pitches and running track of Mile End Stadium (4), to the park gates.

 Our route leaves the park briefly here.
 However, if you fancy clocking up an extra half-mile or so, then tag on a visit to the skateboard park, go-kart track and young children’s playcentre.
 They’re worth a detour, especially if you have children – to find them, skirt left around the mural-fronted stadium and running track and head through the railway arch by all-weather pitch 4.